Retro screening

-Retro (or reverse) screening (RS) is a relatively new approach to determine the specificity and selectivity of a therapeutic drug molecule against a target protein or another macromolecule.
+Retro screening, also known as reverse screening (RS), is a computational approach for identifying potential protein targets, unintended targets, and off-target interactions of a bioactive or therapeutic molecule..
 It proceeds in the opposite direction to the so-called virtual screening (VS).
 In VS, the goal is to use a protein target to identify a high-affinity ligand from a search library typically containing hundreds of thousands of small molecules.
-In contrast, RS employs a known drug molecule to screen a protein library containing hundreds of thousands of individual structures (obtained from both experimental and modeling techniques).
-Accordingly, the extent to which this drug cross-reacts with the human proteome provides a measure of its efficacy and the potential long-term side-effects.
-RS is expected to play a key role in providing an additional layer of quality control in drug discovery.
+In contrast, RS starts with a known drug or bioactive molecule and screens it against a panel or database of potential protein targets, using experimentally determined and/or computationally predicted protein structures(obtained from both experimental and modeling techniques).
+Accordingly, predicted or experimentally confirmed interactions of the drug with proteins beyond its intended target can provide information about its selectivity, potential off-target effects, and possible adverse effects.
+RS can provide an additional computational layer for target identification, off-target prediction, drug repurposing, and assessment of potential adverse effects in drug discovery.